Thund0re/streamlit-st_performance/README.md

 # streamlit-st_performance
-SignalsTrader.com graphical represnetation from CSV example
+SignalsTrader graphical represnetation from CSV example

 My first Sample Streamlit Project that takes data from csv file and displays it visually with plotly express.